natsuhiko/PHM/README.md

 		-r 6186092 -f 2219 \
 		-p -o /path/to/your/output_directory_hm

 The **-c** option specifies which column of *output_file_bayeslm1.gz* is used as input for hm.
 In this example, the first column is the ID of peaks, the 9th column is variant type as a categorical variable (0=SNP; 1=INDEL; 2=CNV), the 10th column is location of variants as a categorical varialbe (0=outsize peak; 1=inside the focal peak; 2=inside a flanking peak) and the 13th column is BFs.
 Other columns are ignored in the model fitting.
-The table below illustrates each column type and its description. __Note that, for pairwise hierarhical model, the above column specification is only vaiable for current implementation.__
+The table below illustrates each column type and its description. <span style="color:red">__Note that, for pairwise hierarhical model, the above column specification is only vaiable for current implementation.__</span>

 | Column Type | Description |
 |:----:|:-----------------------------------------|